padames/recommendersBasic/README.md

 ### MovieLens examples
 There are two sources for this basic _hello world_ type of example.

-The first one can be seen in the **src** folder, a python Jupyternotebook called `ch8_recommendation_system.ipynb` from the book _Introduction to Data Science_ by Laura Igual and Santi Segui, Springer 2017.
+The first one can be seen in the **src** folder, a python Jupyter notebook called `ch9_recommendation_system.ipynb` from the book _Introduction to Data Science_ by Laura Igual and Santi Segui, Springer 2017.